-Looking for some great stops on your next roadtrip down California Highway 1?
-California’s Pacific Coast Highway is home to some of the most incredible views of the California Coast.
+Looking for some great stops on your next road trip down California Highway 1?
+California’s Pacific Coast Highway is home to the most incredible views of the California Coast.
 The 600 mile route stretches from the northern town of Leggett, California down to Dana Point near Los Angeles.
 In total, the drive will take about 9 hours to complete from end to end, and about 2.5 of those hours will be driving through the remote coastlines of Big Sur.
 While driving this famous road, making these stops is necessary.

 Here are the 20 Best Stops on Highway 1 in California

 This beach in Fort Bragg is known for Glass Beach, a well known southern beach in MacKerricher State Park.
 The area was formerly a dumping ground and after many years of waves grinding against the shore, became the beach today.
 This beach experiences tens of thousands of visits annually, and although glass collecting is not allowed, the glass is diminishing from the beach rapidly.
 Please leave the beach how you found it so others can enjoy it for years to come.

 Famous for its lighthouse and miles of coastal trails, Point Reyes makes a great stop for photographers, backpackers, and hikers.
 Hikes in this area are relatively flat, coastal trails with spectacular views.